Kickoff Boss Documentation

 Losing Condition

 • A player will lose condition every time he plays a match.
 The drop amount depends on his natural fitness and how active he was during the game.
+Every X amount of minutes of playtime will decrease the player condition during the match and for every major action a player does, he also suffers some condition drop.
+Replacing very active players in key areas can be beneficial since they will be losing performance as time goes by.

 • Friendlies have a smaller impact on condition drop.